bionetslab/grn-benchmark/src/scanet/scanet_on_refdata/README.md

 In the provided directory, you will find the following :

-- `network_exhausted` : A tsv file which represents the GRN of the module, which has the highest correlation to exhausted condition
-- `network_macrophages` : A tsv file which represents the GRN of the module, which has the highest correlation to macrophages condition
+- `network.tsv` : A tsv file which represents the two GRNs of the two module, which have the highest correlation to macrophages pretreatment and exhausted conditions.
 - `outs_scan` : A folder which has the plots of gcn and grn with/without drug candidates for the two conditions.
 This is not required, but I added them.

 ## Example